 Dessallien emphasized the inadequacy of the current ethical thinking around AI.
 “The impact of AI on human agency, relationality on intentionality not to mention impacts on human flourishing and well-being, is missing from the broader discussion around Ethics of AI.
 These are often absent or are dealt with in a most cursory manner, yet they are fundamental.
 We have developed laws, regulatory frameworks to address many of these preoccupations.
 In some instances, frameworks only extend our existing ethical guardrails from the physical to the digital world.
 But in other instances, AI challenges our ethical thinking very profoundly.”

-Amitabh Kant, CEO, NITI Aayog, inaugurated the Dialogue and highlighted the strategy for Responsible AI in India.
-“There must be a robust and reliable enforcement mechanism that protects the safety of citizens, environment and businesses while promoting equal opportunity for research and innovation”, Mr Kant said.
+Amitabh Kant, CEO of NITI Aayog, inaugurated the Dialogue and highlighted the strategy for Responsible AI in India.
+“There must be a robust and reliable enforcement mechanism that protects the safety of citizens, environment, and businesses while promoting equal opportunity for research and innovation”, Mr Kant said.
 Any mechanism to regulate AI must be proportional to the risk and strike a balance between innovation and responsible use.
 This requires a holistic understanding of the complex interaction of AI in our daily lives.
 It goes beyond the scope of just policymakers or technologists, and there is an increasing relevance of multidisciplinary thinking to think through and identify the various ethical ramifications,” Kant added.

 Stressing on the significance of AI in the global context and its prospects for humanity, C Raj Kumar, the founding Vice-Chancellor of O P Jindal Global University, said, “Today, we are challenged by a plethora of global issues including the pandemic – a public health crisis, education, poverty, climate change and many more for which UN Sustainable Development Goals have been established to shape a positive trajectory in the evolution of humankind.
 With AI having the potential to help us overcome these challenges, it is all the more important to deliberate on the implementation of AI in achieving these goals in a more time-efficient manner – but within the context and spectrum of the ethical challenges,” he said.